jackjt8/ChunkyGuide/docs/setup/java.md

         ...
 2 more
 ```

 JavaFX/OpenJFX are often the short straw and unfortunately Chunky needs them.
-Below are a few solutions.
+Below are a few solutions depending on platform and Java version.

 ---